 Using Limit Orders When Buying or Selling Stocks

-There are many tools you can use when investing in the stock market to help you make a profit or reduce a loss.
-The different types of orders to your stockbroker are a toolkit that lets you pick the right tool for the right job.
+When managing your stock market trades, many techniques and tools exist to help you make a profit or reduce a loss.
+For example, the different types of buy and sell orders available to traders essentially offer a toolkit that lets you choose the right tool for the right job.

-If it is not, it will slot in among the other orders that are away from the market.
-As other orders are filled, your order may work its way to the top.
-On the other hand, better orders may come in and push your order down the list.
+If not, it will get in line with the other trade orders that are priced away from the market.
+As other orders get filled, your order may work its way to the top.
+On the other hand, orders priced closer to the current market may come in and push your order down on the list.

 A limit order, whether given to a stockbroker or entered into your advanced trading platform, has the same five components:

 - Buy or sell transaction type

 For example, if you wanted to buy 100 shares of a stock with the ticker XYZ, and the maximum you wanted to pay per share was $33.45, using a limit buy order, you would express it as follows:

 Buy 100 shares XYZ limit 33.45